kemaltekce/leanlearning/content/mindset/20_focus_time_methods.md

 through external things like our phones or internal events like thoughts and feelings.

 Additionally, our focus depends on many variables.
-It depends on how we sleep at night, the time of day, what we eat, our emotional state, our stress level, our energy level, and so on.
+It depends on how we slept the night before, the time of day, what we eat, our emotional state, our stress level, our energy level, and so on.
 Focusing and keeping your focus can be difficult.

 Therefore, I tried many different techniques and strategies to improve my focus.
 Besides the most obvious one - getting rid of distractions - I arrived at five techniques that helped me the most.
-1 time-based technique and 4 mind-based techniques.
+1 time-based technique and 4 mind-based techniques (mind-based techniques in the next article).

 Here is the time-based technique.